Lap-band surgery support: Food stuck - pain after eating

 Chicken with other things are also a culprit -- chicken and rice, chicken and noodles, or chicken and tortillas or other bread type of products.

 - To make poultry so it won't get stuck: get a meat hammer and pound it.

 - DO not overcook it so it is dry.

 - For a simple dish -- take a chicken and place into a crock pot.
 Cover it with Salsa -- put on slow cook -- when you come home you should have a moist bit of chicken.

 Breads, pasta, rice -- all can become stuck in your Lap-band.

 Vegetables that are fibrous -- humans do not digest the methyl cellulose in vegetables.
 So, cut the vegetables so that the fibrous material does not sit in your pouch obstructing things periodically.

 Avoid the problem.
 Chew well.
 Eat slowly.
 Do not overeat.
 Avoid dry chicken or re-heated chicken -- or avoid chicken.

 If something gets stuck: Stop eating.
 If it burps or vomits up -- good.
-IF it is stuck for more than 20 minutes then do not eat for 24 hours.
+IF it is lodged for more than 20 minutes then do not eat for 24 hours.
 Instead go on liquids.
-Once something is stuck for a while it will cause the stomach lining to thicken, so you will be prone to have things stuck.
+Once something is stuck for a while it will cause the stomach lining to thicken, so you will be prone to have things stick.

 To help get things unstuck -- stand up, walk, jump.
 It will pass.
-If it does not -- we may need to take fluid out of the band.
+If it does not -- we may need to take fluid out of the Lap-band.
 It will pass.